TOYS, COLLARS & TREATS, OH MY!

 Pet Care Books: There are many good books that will help you learn about your pet’s health and training needs.
 A good reference volume will help with many questions as they arise.

-Litterbox or Housetraining: Don’t forget the litterbox for kitty (document is in PDF format) or housetraining tips for pup!
+Litterbox or Housetraining: Don’t forget the litterbox for kitty or housetraining tips for pup!

 Pet Proof Your Home: Secure dangerous, poisonous, or fragile items before you bring your new pet home.